 1.1 Applicability Factors

-This Section contains guidance on the project factors that determine which portions of the Philadelphia Water Department (PWD) Stormwater Regulations (Stormwater Regulations) apply to an applicant’s project.
+This Section contains guidance on the project characteristics that determine which portions of the Philadelphia Water Department (PWD) Stormwater Regulations (Stormwater Regulations) apply to an applicant’s project.
 PWD requires submissions for all projects in the City of Philadelphia that generate earth disturbance of 5,000 square feet or more, yet not all projects will need to comply with all requirements of the Stormwater Regulations.
 There are three main factors that determine which requirements of the Stormwater Regulations apply to a project:

 Of the three key applicability factors, one - earth disturbance - can change during the course of design and construction.
 If the earth disturbance threshold changes, the applicant must return to Section 1.1.3 to verify whether the project’s applicability determinations have changed.